badeyemo/ci-pipeline-for-tooling-web/Project-Notes.md

 1. Logged to NFS server and ensured the `/mnt/opt` is exported to allow the Jenkins server make use of the mount.

     - I double checked `/etc/exports'` file as set in my previous projects, the subnet range of `192.168.10/24` was the range the mounted volumes can be used to for NFS shares

-    -Used `exportfs -arv` to export the shared mounted folders
+    - Used `exportfs -arv` to export the shared mounted folders

           - On my jenkins server I used coommand to check for shared NFS folders